-The works are currently programmed to be completed within the 2022/2023 financial year (February 2023 to March 2023 inclusive).
-However, works may be delayed into the first half of the 2023/2024 financial year (April to November 2023 inclusive).
-Works are expected to be completed over five days during daytime working hours (07:00 - 19:00); however, changes in the programme may result in the need for night works.
-Traffic management (TM) is currently unconfirmed; however it is anticipated that this will consist of lane closures with convoy.
-If the programme changes, this may result in amendments to the exact TM requirements.
+The works are currently programmed to be completed within the 2022/2023 financial year (January 2023 to March 2023 inclusive).
+However, works may be delayed into the 2023/2024 financial year (April 2023 to January 2024 inclusive).
+Works are expected to be completed over seven days during daytime working hours (07:00 - 19:00); however, changes in the programme may result in the need for night works.
+Traffic management (TM) are yet to be decided.
 Where required, alternative pedestrian routes will be included in the TM setup.